 A BCP will help you to identify and prevent risks where possible, prepare for risks that you cannot control, respond and recover if an incident or crisis occurs, and recover relatively quickly.
 Periodically, the plan should be tested and updated, as changes occur in your operation, your industry, or the location you operate in.

 National Fire Protection Association (NFPA) 1600, Standard on Disaster/Emergency Management and Business Continuity Programs, has resources and sample programs to assist you in creating your own management system of prevention and recovery to address potential risks in your company’s ability to conduct business.
 The NFPA 1600 may be obtained through: https://www.nfpa.org/assets/files/AboutTheCodes/1600/1600-13-PDF.pdf

-These comprehensive bulletins may be used for training or as safety posters.
+These comprehensive bulletins, over five hundred, may be used for training or as safety posters.
 Each category of safety bulletin contains several guides and posters.
-The following safety bulletin categories, including safety posters in Spanish, may be obtained through email@example.com:
+The following safety bulletin categories may be obtained through firstname.lastname@example.org:

 MSIG offers a number of valuable fleet resources to support your safety efforts.
 The following fleet safety resources may be obtained through email@example.com and include:

 MSIG offers a number of valuable property safety guidelines and checklists for your organization.
 The following property safety guidelines and checklists may be obtained through firstname.lastname@example.org and include: